cloudconformity/azure-onboarding-scripts/README.md

 If you choose to use the "Conformity Azure access" App Registration, and it hasn't been created before, the script with automatically create it and add the required API permissions for Conformity to run the rule checks.

-While creating your new "Conformity Azure access" App Registration, the script will prompt you to automatically generate a Client secret key.
-You can choose to auto generate the Client secret key or to manually type in your own.
-You can also completely skip this step and manually create Client secret key in Azure portal later.
+The script will automatically generate a Client secret key for the created App Registration.
+This Client secret key will be displayed when the script has completed.

+This is the only time this secret will be displayed so please store in a secure location for use while setting up your account in Conformity.

+_Note: This Client secret key can be revoked and/or new Client secret keys can be generated through the Azure Portal._

 ### Adding new subscriptions to the assignable scopes of the custom role